Seaweed_Methane_Article_Header.png

 Why does eating seaweed animal feed stop methane burps?

 The seaweed of interest is a red tropical species called Asparagopsis, which is notably high in a substance called bromoform.
-Bromoform disrupts an enzyme used by certain gut microbes to produce methane, and so when eaten it inhibits the microbial processes that produce methane in the stomach of ruminants.
+Bromoform disrupts an enzyme used by certain gut microbes to produce methane, and so when eaten, it inhibits the microbial processes that produce methane in the stomach of ruminants.

 Seaweed animal feed isn’t the only livestock feed that affects methane burps.
-Other experiments have shown ruminants burp out less methane when fed citrus and garlic, specific synthesized chemicals and more.5 The key is influencing the microbial community (the gut microbiome) inside the animal by inhibiting the microbial processes that produce methane, or by reducing the population sizes of the gassiest species of bacteria.
+Other experiments have shown ruminants burp out less methane when fed citrus and garlic, specific synthesized chemicals and more.5 The key is influencing the microbial community (the gut microbiome) inside the animal by inhibiting the microbial processes that produce methane or by reducing the population sizes of the gassiest species of bacteria.

 Should we switch cows onto seaweed animal feed to help reduce methane emissions?

 Seaweed animal feed is a new technology, with only a handful of studies completed so far and the first in-vivo studies (where seaweed is actually fed to real animals) only beginning in the past few years.
-So like any new technology, there are a lot of unanswered questions that research needs to address before we can really get excited about using seaweed as a food for livestock.
+So like any new technology, there are a lot of unanswered questions that research needs to address before we can get excited about using seaweed as a food for livestock.

 Issue 1: How To Grow Enough Seaweed?